kellysun0124/TrainSim/README.md

  Real time and based on real life scenery seen and audio recored on the [Yurikamome line](https://www.youtube.com/watch?v=7iSOMLkFizU).

- If you are using windows, please use playsound ver.
+ Please use Python 3.10, and execute via terminal : python main.py If you are using windows, please use playsound ver.
 1.2.2\
  Use Full screen for maximum quality and enjoyment!